 A few words on the title.
-The “Unnecessary” qualifier comes from a real-life story about Bruno Schulz, an artist and writer who is also one of Aaliya’s favorites in the story.
+The “Unnecessary” qualifier comes from a real-life story about Bruno Schulz, an artist and a writer, who is also one of Aaliya’s favorites in the story.
 During World War II, he was among the few Jews kept alive as “Necessary Jews” because they had certain skills that were useful to the Nazis.
 In Schulz’s case, he was required to paint a mural on the bedroom wall of a Nazi commander’s son.
-Alameddine sought to explore the question of what it means to be a necessary or unnecessary human as he explained in this interview.
-In this book, his protagonist, Aaliya, also muses on what it means to be a necessary human as she tells us about Schulz’s life, death and legacy.
+Alameddine explored the question of what it means to be a necessary or unnecessary human as he explained in this interview.
+In this book, his protagonist, Aaliya, also muses on what it means to be a necessary human as she tells us about Schulz’s life, death, and legacy.

 Let’s end with a quote from this fine book.
 Hard to pick just one as I’ve highlighted close to 150 passages in my Kindle edition.
-Still, this bit is one of my favorites because it gives us Aaliya’s sharp voice and is also a slant way for Alameddine to tell us what his own book is most definitely not:
+This bit is one of my favorites because it gives us Aaliya’s sharp voice and is also a slanted way for Alameddine to tell us what his own book is most definitely not:

 Most of the books published these days consist of a series of whines followed by an epiphany.
 I call these memoirs and confessional novels happy tragedies.
 We shall overcome and all that.
 I find them sentimental and boring.
 They are the modern versions of The Lives of the Saints, with exemplary tales of suffering preceding redemption, only less interesting because we no longer have lecherous Roman centurions lusting after sultry virgin martyrs, and smiting their perky, voluptuous, but eternally chaste breasts – less interesting because, instead of rising into lush Heaven and His embrace, all we get these days is a measly epiphany.